Wednesday, June 26, 2013

 Dames:

-Lots of them - Tricia and her sister Coral, Erin (I liked her a lot, she was a bit under-used in my opinion), Renata, Heaven, Reenie, few other dancers/boxing fighters etc
+Lots of them - Tricia and her sister Coral, Erin (I liked her a lot, she was a bit underused in my opinion), Renata, Heaven, Reenie, and a few other dancers/boxing fighters, etc

 Title:

-Another example of smart writing by disguising a title into the "50" concept.
-Fift-to-One is a sadistic game of cards that main villain plays with his victims.
+Another example of clever writing is disguising a title into the "50" concept.
+Fift-to-One is a sadistic game of cards that the main villain plays with his victims.
 He picks up a single card from the deck and leaves his co-player with 50-1 odds to name the next one.
-You can of course imagine what happens with her or him in case it's not the right one...
+You can, of course, imagine what happens with them in case it's not the right one...

 Cover: